 Posted May 07, 2013

 Guess what?
-You can cross learn to get rid of negative thoughts off your self-growth to-do list.
+You can learn to get rid of negative thoughts.

-In the book, The Happiness Trap, author Russ Harris says 80% of everyone's thoughts contain some sort of negative content.
+In the book, The Happiness Trap, author Russ Harris says 80 percent of everyone's thoughts contain some sort of negative content.
 So it's normal to have negative thoughts.
 It's part of our evolutionary heritage.
 We’re constantly scanning our environment (generating negative thoughts all the while) looking for problems to fix.